Chateau Lascombes

 2008 Lascombes 92p

 Tasted twice - last time in April 2013.
-Consistent notes. was more down to earth and more classic vintage than 2010 and 2009, but still with good intensity, ripeness and complexity.
+Consistent notes.
+This wine was more classic vintage than 2010 and 2009, but still with good intensity, ripeness, and complexity.

 2006 Lascombes 92p